Department of Political Science

 - Capitalize only the first word of the title and of the subtitle, if there are one, and any proper names – i. e. only those words that are normally capitalized;

-- Every in-text citation must have the detailed reference in the Reference section;
+- Every in-text citation must have a detailed reference in the Reference section;

 - Every reference listed in the Reference section must be cited in text;